FormidableLabs/serverless-jetpack/README.md

 - `Scenario`: Same benchmark scenarios
 - `Type`: `jetpack` is this plugin in `trace` mode and `baseline` is Serverless built-in packaging.
 - `Zips`: The number of zip files generated per scenario (e.g., service bundle + individually packaged function bundles).
-- `Files`: The aggregated number of indvidual files in **all** zip files for a given scenario.
+- `Files`: The aggregated number of individual files in **all** zip files for a given scenario.
 This shows how Jetpack in tracing mode results in many less files.
 - `Size`: The aggregated total byte size of **all** zip files for a given scenario.
 This shows how Jetpack in tracing mode results in smaller bundle packages.
 - `vs Base`: Percentage difference of the aggregated zip bundle byte sizes for a given scenario of Jetpack vs. Serverless built-in packaging.